 Results: The lifestyle intervention was not associated with change in any measures of the cord blood metabolic profile.
 Higher maternal glycaemia, specifically fasting glucose at 28 weeks’ gestation had a linear association with higher cord blood concentrations of lysophosphatidylcholines 16.1 (β=0.65; 95%CI 0.03 to 0.10) and 18.1 (0.52; 0.02 to 0.80).
 A principal component of cord blood phosphatidylcholines and lysophosphatidylcholines was associated with infant z-scores of birthweight (0.04; 0.02 to 0.07) and weight at age 6 months (0.05; 0.00 to 0.10).
 Cord blood IGF-1 and adiponectin concentrations were also positively associated with infant weight z-scores at birth and at 6 months.

 Conclusions: We provide novel evidence that lysophosphatidylcholines and IGF-1 measured in cord blood are related to infant weight.
-These findings lend support to the hypothesis that susceptibility to childhood obesity may be programmed in-utero.
+These findings lend support to the hypothesis that susceptibility to childhood obesity may be programmed in-utero, but further investigation is required to establish whether these associations are causally related.

 Introduction